The following is a list of the funds managed and maintained by the Blackford County Community Foundation.

 In memory of Jerry W. Shreves and Jerry J. Poulson

-This fund was established by Patty Shreves Poulson in 2015 as a donor-advised endowment that currently supports The Salvation Army’s work in Blackford County.
+This fund was established by Patty Shreves Poulson in 2015 as a donor-advised endowment that currently supports Grace United Methodist Church’s work in Blackford County.

 Charles and Betty Walker Unrestricted Fund

 Charles and Betty Walker established this endowment in 2015 in order to provide ongoing funding for community projects supported by the Foundation.
 The Walkers were both born in Blackford County and own a family farm in Harrison Township.
 They were active in their church and in activities of the local agricultural community.